-In Montgomery, you will find plenty of restaurants serving good old fashioned southern food as well as upscale and nouveau creations.
-This is my shortlist of where to dine in Alabama's capitol city.
+In Montgomery, you will find restaurants serving good old-fashioned southern food as well as upscale and nouveau creations.
+This is my shortlist of where to dine in Alabama’s capitol city.
 There are so many great places for breakfast, lunch, dinner or just a snack!

 For what has to be the best breakfast in Montgomery, head to Cahawba House which is within walking distance of the state capitol.